manuelbl/SwissQRBill.NET/README.md

 ## NuGet packages

 Swiss QR Bill generation is available as three different NuGet packages.
-They all include the basic QR bill generation for PDF and SVG and only differ with regards the PNG and EMF generation.
+They all include the basic QR bill generation for PDF and SVG and only differ with regards to the PNG and EMF generation.

 | NuGet packages | PDF | SVG | PNG | EMF | Platform neutral | Recommendation |
 | -- | :--: | :--: | :--: | :--: | :--: | -- |